Influence Maximization with Bandits: Experiments

+\textbf{Algorithms Compared:} We consider CUCB, Thompson sampling (TS), $\epsilon$-greedy (EG), pure exploitation (PE).\footnote{Abbreviations used in plots are in parentheses.} For CUCB, if the update results in any $\mu_{i}$ exceeding $p_{max}$, as in previous works we reset it back to $p_{max}$~\cite{chen2013combinatorial}.
+We set $p_{max} = 0.2$ in our experiments, based on the fact that influence probabilities in practice tend to be small~\cite{goyal2010learning}.
+For $\epsilon$-Greedy, we found that $\epsilon_{0} = 5$ works well, and we set the exploration parameter on round $s$ to $\epsilon_{s} = \epsilon_{0}/s$.
+To ensure a fair comparison of Thompson sampling with the other methods, we don't use a prior on the probabilities.
+We do this by only sampling probability estimates for those edges which have been triggered at least once.
+Specifically, in each round $s$, $\mu_{i}^{s} \sim Beta(\sum_{j = 1}^{s}X_{i},T_{i,s} - \sum_{j = 1}^{s}X_{i})$.

+\textbf{Baseline algorithms:} We use random selection (RAND) and highest degree selection (HIGH-DEGREE) as baseline methods~\cite{chen2010scalable}.

+\textbf{Feedback Mechanisms:} We consider edge-Level (EL), node-Level Frequentist (NLF), and node-Level maximum likelihood (NL-ML).
+For NL-ML, although we obtained reasonable performance using Zinkevich's framework, we found it to be sensitive to the particular step-size selected.
+For all our experiments, we thus report results using the Adagrad regret minimization algorithm~\cite{duchi2011adaptive}, which uses a per-variable step-size that roughly reduced by $1/\sqrt{s}$.
+We set the initial step-size $\eta_{0}$ to $0.85$.
+We use the `A-M' to refer to algorithm A with feedback mechanism M. For example, EG-EL means $\epsilon$-greedy with edge-level feedback.
+Looking at all combinations, we test a total of $12$ combinations of algorithms/feedback, plus two baselines which ignore feedback.
+We next present our experimental results.

-In order to characterize the runtime for the various algorithms, we characterize the runtime for each of the basic components - EXPLORE, EXPLOIT and UPDATE (under all three feedback mechanisms) for all three datasets. ~\ref{tab:runtimes}.
+\textbf{Running times:} In order to characterize the running time for the various algorithms, we present the running time for their key components -- EXPLOIT (P), EXPLORE and UPDATE (U), under all three feedback mechanisms.
+The time complexity UPDATE under all three feedback mechanisms is $\mathcal{O}(\#(triggered\,edges) T)$.
+EXPLORE takes $0.003$ seconds for selecting $50$ random seeds for any dataset.
+As the \#seeds $k$ and the true influence probabilities increase, the number of triggered edges increases and UPDATE takes more time (Table~\ref{tab:runtimes}).

-\textbf{Network Exploration:} \eat{We show results for the NetHept dataset, with $k = 50$ and a beta prior of $(1,9)$.
-Since we want to learn the probabilities as quickly as possible, we warm start the learning by using prior knowledge about the range of the true probabilities. }